 Welcome to class!
 Since we will be spending a significant amount of time together this semester, I thought I should introduce myself to you.
 I hope to learn about you, too!

 When I first came back to school (NVC) I thought I might like to enter the nursing program, but soon realized that nursing was not for me.
 As I started working on general education requirements, I was surprised to learn that I really loved mathematics, even though I had failed 8th grade algebra!
 As I continued to appreciate and value my own education, I decided to become a teacher so that I could help and support others seeking their educational goals.
-I had thought about being a teacher since I was in Mrs. Kulas’ 5th grade class at Snow School.
+I had thought about being a teacher since I had Mrs. Kulas in 5th grade at Snow School.
 She was an awesome teacher; the kind you remember all your life.
 I wanted to be just like her. :)

 The entire time I was a student, I was raising my daughter and working 2-3 jobs at a time.
-Having this background, in addtition to being an EOPS and Financial Aid recipient, I feel that I fully understand the complexity of the life of a community college student.
-If at any time you have questions about the college, a class or just need someone to talk to, my door is open.
+Having done this, in addtition to being an EOPS and Financial Aid recipient, I feel that I fully understand the complexity of the life of a community college student.
+If at any time you have questions about the college, a class, or just need someone to talk to, my door is open.
 You’re never bothering me.
 My favorite part of my job is hanging out with and helping students and getting to know you!